This post was most recently updated on December 8th, 2019

 Living in Southern California, I usually choose between four departure airports (Orange County, Los Angeles, Long Beach, and San Diego), depending on which offers the best price and route.

-Plus, when I’d visit Mauricio in New York City, I would always check fares for John F. Kennedy, LaGuardia, and Newark, and choose the cheapest one!
+Plus, when I’d visit a friend in New York City, I would always check fares for John F. Kennedy, LaGuardia, and Newark, and choose the cheapest one!

 14. Sign up for rewards programs